jknapka/mvca/src/tg/unter/README.txt

 be natively supported by TurboGears, so all I need is translation assistance there.
 Internationalizing resource strings (eg for dynamically-generated SMS messages) will require more effort.

+  - I've got the i18n stuff to coexist with the functional English- language code, but I've yet to get it to actually perform any translations.
+It needs to be sensitive to the user browser's preferred language setting, and that for some reason doesn't seem to be working - we always get the English text even when there's a compiled es/unter.mo with some translations.

 ) I'm considering letting Unter assume a volunteer is available any time, if they have not configured any available time periods.